rjferguson21/big-bang/charter/packages/monitoring/Architecture.md

 ### Logging

-Within the kube-prometheus-stack chart you can customize both the LogFormat and LogLevel for the following components within the chart:
+Within the kube-prometheus-stack chart, you can customize both the LogFormat and LogLevel for the following components:
 Note: within Big Bang, logs are captured by fluentbit and shipped to elastic by default.

 #### Prometheus-Operator